sridhar-newsdistill/tika-extract/README.md

 # tika-extract

 ## Description
-Using Apache tika to extract text and meta-data from many types of docs and load into Elasticsearch.
+Using Apache Tika to extract text and meta-data from many types of docs and load into Elasticsearch.
 Just some doco and scripting.

-## Apache tika
+## Apache Tika
-Out-of-the-box tika doesn't OCR images embedded in PDFs.
+Out-of-the-box Tika doesn't OCR images embedded in PDFs.
 First install OCR and JSON processor:

     sudo apt-get install tesseract-ocr jq